Gurdon, Arkansas

 Gurdon is a city in Clark County, Arkansas, United States.
-The population was 2,212 at the 2010 census.
+The population was 1,840 at the 2020 census.

 History

-The town was founded in the late nineteenth century as a railroad town for the timber industry on the St. Louis, Iron Mountain and Southern Railway (now the Union Pacific Railroad).
+The town was founded in the late 19th century as a railroad town for the timber industry on the St. Louis, Iron Mountain and Southern Railway (now the Union Pacific Railroad).
 Originally settled in 1873, the city was incorporated in 1880.
 The town's name derives from railroad executive Henry Gurdon Marquand's middle name.

 Gurdon is the birthplace of the Concatenated Order of Hoo-Hoo, in 1892.